shreekar2005/Video-Analysis/README.md

 # video Analysis

 This project uses a machine learning model to detect cracks in images and videos, with scripts for training and testing to ensure accurate and efficient detection.
+There are two folders, V1 and V2, which have the same functionality, but in V2, the model is trained on a dataset with a different split.
+You can use either, though V2 is recommended.